How to switch from Avalara

 - Confirm with Avalara when service is ending.

-- Document the final period covered by Avalara.
+- Document the final filing period covered by Avalara.

-- Verify when TaxCloud will begin filing on your behalf, and confirm that information.
+- Confirm when TaxCloud will begin filing on your behalf.

 - Notify your internal team of the provider change.